sophieclare/diffa/release-notes/next.md

 ## New Features

-* [??] -
+* [255] - Introduce sub spaces.

 ## General Maintenance

 * [254] - The database is now keyed on spaces with a surrogate key.
-* [255] - Introduce sub spaces.

 ## Library Upgrades

 * Upgraded to Hazelcast 2.2
+* Upgraded to Spring Security 3.1.2

 ## Upgrading

-Diffa will automatically upgrade itself to this version from release 1.4 onwards.
+Please note that Diffa will not automatically upgrade itself to this version from release 1.4.